Bishnus350/KMeans-Clusterings/README.md

 - Some terms like MixmaxScaler, and DBSCAN may be new for some learners.
 Again instruction is to go to Google and read them once.
 - I typed my script in VScode and the file is in extension'.py'.
 For the user in 'Jupyter Notebook' make the extension '.ipynb'
   # NOTE
-  - I used Windows 11 if you are using Linux, Mac, or any other OS or kernels.
-Make sure you give the correct path to the file.
+  - I used Windows 11, if you are using Linux, Mac, or any other OS or kernels.
+Make sure you give the correct path to the file and manage modules accordingly.
   - Make sure you import all the modules and install all the modules that you need.